 They are all pretty selective, but the ones that are the most selective are the more well-known companies like American Greetings.
 Also, keep in mind that these companies have different needs when it comes to writers and they may not all be actively looking for submissions at this time.

-Do you want to give greeting card writing a try?
-Here are some places to get started with it:
+Want to give greeting card writing a try?
+Here are some places to get started:

 American Greetings – You have to download and sign their disclosure agreement and then submit ideas before you can just send your work.
 They do not accept unsolicited writing or artwork submissions.